6 Essential Pitstops for Your South Canterbury Road Trip

 From the flat farming regions of the Canterbury Plains to the alpine environments, the drive through this part of the South Island provides a perfect example of the quickly-changing landscape.
 You’ll make stops at stunning lakes and Lord of the Rings scenery, but when it’s time to making that all essential pitstop, make sure you grab a proper Kiwi coffee and walk about the small isolated towns of South Canterbury.
 It won’t take you long to explore, but even a quick walk up and down the street will make it apparent where the passions of the locals lie, which is something different in each town.
 That’s just one more thing we love about a New Zealand road trip!

 The tiny town of Geraldine – only 3,500 inhabitants, surroundings included – makes it a perfect pitstop on your way to Aoraki Mt Cook.
 Embrace the atmosphere of a traditional New Zealand country town.
-While in the area, take the time to explore Rangitata for some tumultuous white water rafting and the Peel Forest for its ancient trees and native birds.
+While in the area, take the time to explore Rangitata for some tumultuous white water rafting and the Peel Forest for its ancient trees, native birds and horse riding.

 The rural town of Temuka is home to one of the largest dairy factories in the Southern Hemisphere, which is located at Clandeboye.
 The town is small and easy to explore, making it a perfect place to stretch your legs after driving.
 For those that can’t stand a minute without taking a picture, the Victorian buildings will be great subjects for your new Instagram shot.